eRGiBi/DRL-DroneNavigation/README.md

 ![](assets/comb.png)

-With not perfectly fine-tuned hyperparameters, SAC manages to learn a circle track in 15 hours of training.
+Although not with perfectly fine-tuned hyperparameters, SAC manages to learn a circle track in about 15 hours of training.

 ---

 ### 6. Notes

-The OpenGl 3 engine does not work in virtual machines, so in order to have a visual representation of the simulation, it is necessary to run the simulation with OpenGL 2, set in the modified BaseAviary class, as such:
+- The OpenGl 3 engine does not work in virtual machines, so in order to have a visual representation of the simulation, it is necessary to run the simulation with OpenGL 2, set in the modified BaseAviary class, as such:
 ```
 p.connect(p.GUI, options="--opengl2")